Stephane Meystre, MD, PhD

 After two years of healthcare IT experience in Switzerland, leading the design of a cancer research information system, I was Assistant Professor in Biomedical Informatics at the University of Utah (Salt Lake City, Utah, USA) where I focused my research on methods and resources to make clinical information easier to use for clinical practice and research, to enable clinical data reuse for clinical decision support and research, and on patient data privacy protection.
 In this domain, I developed a research team of post-doctoral fellows and graduate students, and established multiple interdisciplinary collaborations at the local, regional, national, and international levels.
 I also founded a startup company (Clinacuity) to develop commercial products from some of my research.

 In 2016, I accepted an Associate Professor in Biomedical Informatics position at the Medical University of South Carolina and was awarded a SmartState endowed chair position in Translational Biomedical Informatics.
 My research efforts expanded on my initial focus to also build operational resources for the institution (e.g., research database of about 5 million patients with advanced search capabilities enabled by natural language processing (NLP) and text analytics), to help efficiently manage our local response to the COVID-19 pandemic, to automatically discover patients eligible for clinical trials, and to implement high-accuracy automatic clinical text de-identification services.
 I have been promoted to (full) Professor in the Biomedical Informatics Center, Public Health Sciences department and Psychiatry department at the Medical University of South Carolina (Charleston, South Carolina, USA) in 2020.
+I moved to the Netherlands in 2021 as Scientific Director for data science, AI and data platforms at the OnePlanet research center, a partnership between Radboud University and Radboudumc in Nijmegen, Wageningen University and Research, and imec, a nano-electronics and digital technology company in Eindhoven and Leuven (Belgium).

 Publications (link)